 Finding hashtags for your business becomes harder every day because of how people use social networks.
 People’s attention shifts and what was popular last month is not likely to be trending now.

 That’s why you must patiently research and keep an eye on your insights and be aware of how your audience behaves.
-Instagram’s search function and insights tab will become your best friends in this endeavor, so look at them regularly and use the data they provide to make better decisions on future posts.
+Instagram’s search function and insights tab will become your best friends in this endeavour, so look at them regularly and use the data they provide to make better decisions on future posts.

 With this brief guide and tips on how to find the best Instagram hashtags for your industry, you’ll have a clear advantage over the myriad of businesses that are not using hashtags strategically, using popular but irrelevant tags on their posts, and still hoping to make an impact on Instagram.
 Trending tags may seem attractive but posts that use them are likely to get lost in the traffic.